 Information About The Firestick Plant

-The common name comes from the pencil-thin branches that turn bright red in the fall and winter, making them look they are on fire.
+- The common name comes from the pencil-thin branches that turn bright yellow, orange, pink, and red making them look like sticks that are on fire.

-Small leaves grow and then fall off quickly, leaving brightly colored bare stick-like branches behind.
+- Small leaves grow in the summer and drop off in the fall, leaving brightly colored bare stick-like branches behind.

-As they mature, the base of the trunk develops a woody, brown appearance, and bark-like texture.
+- As they mature, the base of the trunk develops a woody, brown appearance, and a bark-like texture.

-It’s possible for them to grow up to 30’ tall in the right climate outdoors, but most indoor specimens reach 6-8’ at most.
+- It’s possible for them to grow into 30’ tall trees in the right climate outdoors, but most indoor specimens reach 6-8’ at most.

 Firestick Plant Flowers